Clinical-Genomics/cg/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for CG, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:

 #### How Do I Submit A (Good) Enhancement Suggestion?